aza0092/Clean-Architecture-Notes/README.md

 ## Objects to the rescue

 ![objects-taxi](/img/objects-taxi.png)
-- To solve the above example when adding the new feature, we carefully follow SOLID principles.
-Much of the logic is preserved within the base classes
+- To solve the above example when adding the new feature, we carefully follow SOLID principles and create a set of classes that could be polymorphically extended to handle new features.
+Much of the logic is preserved within the base classes via **components**
-- The `Ride` and `Kittens` components now ovveride the abstract base classes using the *Template Method* pattern
+- The `Ride` and `Kittens` components now ovveride the abstract base classes using the *Template Method* and *Strategy* patterns
 - The 2 components also follow the dependency rule, and the classes that implement those features are created by factories under the control of the UI

 ![dependency-objects-taxi](/img/dependency-objects-taxi.png)